-- 3.12 There may be an opportunity to establish a Park and Ride scheme which could reduce congestion and the need for parking in the Town Centre or Employment Areas.
-However, a potential scheme should be designed with the primary aim of reducing car-use overall rather than reducing congestion in a localised area. - 3.13 A Park and Ride scheme would not be acceptable, for example, if it improved access to the town centre but, as a result, conversely, increased the number of drivers in the wider area.
-This could occur if the Park and Ride scheme made accessing the Town Centre sufficiently easy so as to attract more people to drive to the Park and Ride terminal than originally drove to the Town Centre. - 3.14 A Park and Ride scheme could have a regional focus with the aim of reducing the level of overall car-use in a wider-than-Stevenage area rather than merely being a Stevenage-focussed scheme.
-This could incorporate numerous Park and Ride terminals across local towns including Stevenage, Letchworth, Hitchin and Welwyn Garden City and would seek to promote passenger transport between towns, rather than merely within a town. - 3.15 Sufficiently sized-sites, based on a detailed Feasibility Study created with input from bus operators, would need to be located on the Strategic Road Network and with easy access for users and on direct routes to the locations where routes would be likely to terminate or stop at. - 3.16 It is likely that any Park and Ride scheme would require significant bus priority measures as well as a reduction in town centre car parking availability to incentivise the use of such a service.
-Demand is vital for a Park and Ride project to be commercially viable and it is likely that unless current levels of car-use are significantly reduced, there would not be sufficient potential customers. - 3.17 Other standards for car and bicycle parking within this Parking Provision and Sustainable Transport SPD are in line with the Transport Hierarchy from the Hertfordshire Local Transport Plan 4 and should be provided off-road which would leave additional on-road capacity to enable passenger transport to run more efficiently.
+- 3.13 There may be an opportunity to establish a Park and Ride scheme which could reduce congestion and the need for parking in the Town Centre or Employment Areas.
+However, a potential scheme should be designed with the primary aim of reducing car-use overall rather than reducing congestion in a localised area. - 3.14 A Park and Ride scheme would not be acceptable, for example, if it improved access to the town centre but, as a result, conversely, increased the number of drivers in the wider area.
+This could occur if the Park and Ride scheme made accessing the Town Centre sufficiently easy so as to attract more people to drive to the Park and Ride terminal than originally drove to the Town Centre.
+Schemes have caused this issue historically and this is not something the Council would wish to promote.
+It may be more appropriate to implement other support for existing bus services, such as small parking areas or sustainable transport hubs close to existing bus stops to promote their inclusion in a multi-part jounrney. - 3.15 A Park and Ride scheme could have a regional focus with the aim of reducing the level of overall car-use in a wider-than-Stevenage area rather than merely being a Stevenage-focussed scheme.
+This could incorporate numerous Park and Ride terminals across local towns including Stevenage, Letchworth, Hitchin and Welwyn Garden City and would seek to promote passenger transport between towns, rather than merely within a town.
+It should also seek to promote sustainable forms of transport to and from each terminus.
+This could incorporate pedestrian routes, electric charging points or cycle hubs/parking as specified elsewhere in this document. - 3.16 Sufficiently sized-sites, based on a detailed Feasibility Study created with input from bus operators, would need to be located on the Strategic Road Network and with easy access for users and on direct routes to the locations where routes would be likely to terminate or stop at. - 3.17 It is likely that any Park and Ride scheme would require significant bus priority measures as well as a reduction in town centre car parking availability to incentivise the use of such a service.
+Demand is vital for a Park and Ride project to be commercially viable and it is likely that unless current levels of car-use are significantly reduced, there would not be sufficient potential customers. - 3.18 Other standards for car and bicycle parking within this Parking Provision and Sustainable Transport SPD are in line with the Transport Hierarchy from the Hertfordshire Local Transport Plan 4 and should be provided off-road which would leave additional on-road capacity to enable passenger transport to run more efficiently.